hubmapconsortium/hra-do-processor/README.md

   enrich <digital-object-path>           Enriches a Normalized Digital Object, optionally pulling in data from other sources like Uberon, CL, Ubergraph,
                                          or other external resources.
 Minimally, it converts the Normalized JSON file into RDF.
-Optionally enriches data from the original form (ie add Metadata to nodes in the SVG or GLB files). package <digital-object-path>          Packages an Enriched Digital Object, such that it can published to a website/DOI'd/etc and used build [options] <digital-object-path>  Given a Digital Object, checks for and runs normalization, enrichment, and packaging in one command. deploy <digital-object-path>           Deploys a given Digital Object to the deployment home (default ./site) finalize                               Finalize the deployment home before sending to the live server list                                   Lists all digital objects in the DO_HOME directory help [command]                         display help for command
+Optionally enriches data from the original form (ie add Metadata to nodes in the SVG or GLB files). build [options] <digital-object-path>  Given a Digital Object, checks for and runs normalization, enrichment, and packaging in one command. deploy <digital-object-path>           Deploys a given Digital Object to the deployment home (default ./site) finalize [options]                     Finalize the deployment home before sending to the live server list                                   Lists all digital objects in the DO_HOME directory help [command]                         display help for command
 ```